alinr19/Super-Mario-Game/README.md

 - Adafruit_PCD8544.h (Provides support for controlling the Nokia 5110 PCD8544 LCD screen.
 This is a specialized library that allows the use of an LCD screen on Arduino platforms)
 The internal libraries are:
 -marduinotypes.h (A custom file that defines project-specific data types and structures, for example, BMP (the data type for bitmap tiles) and coordinate-related structures and map arrays)

 The marduinotypes.h file contains:
--tilesetbitmap.h (In this file, several bitmap arrays are declared and initialized, which visually represent the tiles used for various visual elements in the game (for example, one image for each tile))
+- tilesetbitmap.h (In this file, several bitmap arrays are declared and initialized, which visually represent the tiles used for various visual elements in the game (for example, one image for each tile))
--tilemap.h (Here the TileMap class is defined, which contains functions for manipulating the map and tile sizes, and within this class are functionalities to calculate the positions of each tile and to actually draw the tiles on the screen)
+- tilemap.h (Here the TileMap class is defined, which contains functions for manipulating the map and tile sizes, and within this class are functionalities to calculate the positions of each tile and to actually draw the tiles on the screen)
--tilemap.cpp (This file implements the methods that allow setting the map dimensions, drawing tiles on the screen (interaction with Adafruit_PCD8544 to draw each tile))
+- tilemap.cpp (This file implements the methods that allow setting the map dimensions, drawing tiles on the screen (interaction with Adafruit_PCD8544 to draw each tile))
--levels.h (This file defines various data sets that describe maps and collision maps (CollisionMap).
+- levels.h (This file defines various data sets that describe maps and collision maps (CollisionMap).
 The map is structured by a set of tiles, and the TileMap0[] function effectively represents the tiles that make up the map of a particular level in the game)

 #### Functionalities from labs to game :
 - Lab 0: GPIO for detecting button inputs (The buttons in the game are read as digital inputs from configurable pins.
 I used the digitalRead() function to detect the state of the buttons and use them as input for various in-game actions (movement, jump))